wx-zhang/bfpo/README.md

   <img src="assets/bfpo.gif" width="50%">
 </p>

-This repo contains the implementation for the BFPO framework, as well as the code for the experiments in the paper.

 ## 📰 News
 - **(2025-01)**: Our paper is accepted to ICLR 2025 as spotlight presentation! 🎉